 The State of Recruiting College Grads

 Recruitment marketing is vital to the success of your company when it comes to college grads.
 It’s no longer a matter of advertising your jobs and expecting candidates to jump through hoops to apply.
 Research from the MRI Network indicates that 90 percent of the job market is presently driven by candidates.
 In other words, you may think you are in control of choosing candidates when in fact, candidates must choose your company first.

 The current job market is seriously competitive, giving new graduates plenty of choices in careers.
 You can be sure that other companies will be doing their best to get in front of this fresh talent.

-Joe Marino, Senior Vice President at Hueman, an RPO company based out of Jacksonville Beach, Florida, said in a recent post, “With the recruiting process changing greatly to accommodate new candidate desires, new recruiting strategies and new types of jobs, effective analytics and data management needs to be on the top of most organization’s radar if they want to create an effective recruiting program in 2019.”
+Joe Marino, Senior Vice President at Hueman, an RPO company based out of Jacksonville Beach, Florida, said, “With the recruiting process changing greatly to accommodate new candidate desires, new recruiting strategies and new types of jobs, effective analytics and data management needs to be on the top of most organization’s radar if they want to create an effective recruiting program.”
 Marino advised a recruitment marketing program must tap into data in order to adapt and respond to the changing needs of candidates, while also giving recruiters insight as to what needs correction.

 How can your organization position itself as an employer of choice when recruiting recent college graduates?
 To make a plan, we asked our own team of recruitment marketing experts to put together a list of effective methods that can help any company position itself for attracting and hiring more new grads in the next few months.